 To make a 0.5cm seam allowance, I move the needle of my sewing machine over to the right as far as it will go, and then keep my fabrics lined up with the right edge of my presser foot as I sew.

-Different machines have different settings, so do some practice seams on scraps to check you’ve got the measurements right.
+Different machines have different settings, so do some practise seams on scraps to check you’ve got the measurements right.